amazurenko/cm-docker/README.md

 Container web-content is accesable from host browser by address localhost:8080/sample

-docker compose runs through 'docker-compose up -d' command. container are started with 'restart always' parameter.
+docker compose runs through 'docker-compose up -d' command.
+Containers are started with 'restart always' parameter.
 Only nginx container has exposed 80 port.

 <a id="screens"></a>